 Just days after the U.S. Navy confirmed it had reached a deal with Bath Iron Works to build the next two DDG-1000s, the service sent further signals that the next-generation destroyer still is important for the surface ship fleet despite cuts to the program.
 The Navy this week highlighted a recent trip by Adm.
 Gary Roughead — the current chief of naval operations (CNO) who cut the DDG-1000 buy by more than half to three ships — to observe live tests of the ship’s Integrated Power System ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Zumwalt Destroyer Remains On Course, Keeps U.S. Navy Interest".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Zumwalt Destroyer Remains On Course, Keeps U.S. Navy Interest".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.